PavanRangani/docs/docs/prd/incentive-stock/vested-details.md

 When Type is `Gift` then shows `Gift Percent` otherwise shows `Sell Percent`.

 Percentage input field.
 Decimal is allowed.
 Its a mandatory field.
-It value is less than or equal to `No of Percent Vested`.
+Its value should be less than or equal to `No of Percent Vested`.

 #### Notes